Bose condensate inb interaction with excitations - a two-component space-dependent model close to equilibrium

-The proof will show that with the bounds (\ref{hyp-pf}) on the initial values, a solution will, as long as it can be continued, stay within the bounds of (\ref{global-1}) below.\\ To start, there is by Proposition 4.1 a unique solution to problem (4.1-2) on a time interval $[0,T_0]$.
+the semiclassical Hamiltonian of a strictly one-dimensional gas of bosons of mass $\frac{1}{2}$ and contact interaction strength $g$.\\ To start, there is by Proposition 4.2 a unique solution to problem (4.1-2) on a time interval $[0,T_0]$.
 From the computation,

 it holds that

 hence